-How is Couples Help any different from
+How are Couples Help any different from

-seeing a marriage counsellor or clinical psychologist?
+seeing a marriage counselor or clinical psychologist?

 That’s a really good question, and I’m glad you asked.